List of birds of Maryland: Tyrant flycatchers

 Tyrant flycatchers are passerine birds which occur throughout North and South America.
 They superficially resemble the Old World flycatchers, but are more robust and have stronger bills.
 They do not have the sophisticated vocal capabilities of the songbirds.
 Most, but not all, are rather plain in plumage.
 As the name implies, most are insectivorous.
-Twenty-one species and a species pair have been recorded in Maryland.
+Twenty-two species and a species pair have been recorded in Maryland.